-As a company it's important to share up-to-date and relevant topics, discussions and blogs from across your industry to demonstrate that you are experts within your field.
-This is also helpful to you because it's ready made content that you can share with your audience instantly.
+As a company, it's important to share up-to-date and relevant topics, discussions and blogs from across your industry to demonstrate that you are experts in your field.
+This is also helpful to you because it's ready-made content that you can share with your audience instantly.
 However, trawling the web for content can be laborious.

 Although primarily a scheduling platform for your social media updates, Hootsuite has a cool feature that creates a stream of hot topics and posts based on your specified topics and keywords.
 However, its findings are limited to Twitter, but it is still helpful in assessing what’s hot and fresh for FREE.

 As well as a content automation service, Scoopit is a content curator that you can’t do without.
 It searches the latest blogs, news releases, posts, social media sites and more for your keywords and presents content in a comprehensive list.
 You can then post the content to your ScoopIt profile which will also publish the ‘scoop’ across other social networking sites.

 Klout is an amazing platform for gleaning interesting content from the web.
 Simply select the main topics that you are interested in and let Klout do all of the hard work for you.
 You can then select content to share and schedule content.
 Klout also recommends experts to follow and has an analytics area to measure your reach.